distributethe6ix/70DaysOfServiceMesh/70DaysExercises/04-Traffic Engineering Basics.md

 Client ---> Bookinfo ----> | ProductPage ---> Reviews ---> Ratings |

-In the flow above, the client makes a request to Bookinfo (via a DNS name) which is then translated into request towards the first service in the path, ProductPage, which then needs to illicit a respect from Reviews, and Reviews from Ratings.
+In the flow above, the client makes a request to Bookinfo (via a DNS name) which is then translated into request towards the first service in the path, ProductPage, which then needs to illicit a response from Reviews, and Reviews from Ratings.

 Let's explore the components that make this happen, briefly, and revisit these in the future.